GinGerBread-Yellow/springboot-test/README.md

 ## introduction
-A website and database that can get users and add new users for a user
+A website and database that can get users and add new users.

+The datastructure of a User class is like:
 ```
 {
     "name" : "sam",